unikent/moodle-tool_adhoc/queue/README.md

 Adhoc Queue Systems
 ===

+This is for advanced users only!

 This subplugin directory can contain additional queuing systems for adhoc tasks, such as beanstalk and redis.
+The cron system will still run in the background as a backup unless you disable that.

 It relies on a core hack (don't all of my plugins?!), you need to change this function in '/lib/classes/task/manager.php':
 ```